 Session 2: Coding and analysing qualitative data

-- Please do this well in advance and notify the course instructor if there are any problems.
+- Do all of the above well in advance of the course and notify the course instructor if there are any problems as soon as possible.

 Session 3: Quality criteria and examples of QDA

 - You will present a short critical evaluation of a published qualitative analysis in your discipline.